Probate Application Form NZ: PR1 & PR2 Guide (2026)

 Contact us today for assistance with your probate application in New Zealand.

-This information is current as of May 2025 but is subject to change as court procedures evolve.
-Always check the Courts of New Zealand website for the most current forms and fee information.
+This information is current as of 2026 but is subject to change as court procedures evolve.
+Always check the current version of the High Court Rules 2016 on legislation.govt.nz for prescribed forms and current procedure.